 As described, Bangkok has many, many markets.
 There are several floating markets alone due to the city’s vast network of canals and waterways.
 If you want an authentic local floating market experience, then I highly recommend Khlong Lat Mayom Floating Market which is just outside Central Bangkok.

 But if what you’re looking for is a huge floating market with hundreds of colorful boats on the water, then you’ll need to go outside of Bangkok for that.
 None are more famous than Amphawa and Damnoen Saduak Floating Markets.
 I’ve read that these floating markets get crowded and have become quite touristy, but it should still make for a fun day trip.
+You can book any number of floating market tours on KKday or Klook.

 Length of Tour: Whole day / Cost: THB 999 per person